This page is part of our blog and contains a troubleshooting guide for flat roofs that are leaking and are in need of repair.

 The expected repair time is around one hour and that includes locating the leak, cleaning/drying the area and apply the sealant or patch.

-The FixMyRoof website has some excellent videos on YouTube showing you how to repair flat roofs, they also have a help guide on their website:
+The FixMyRoof website has some excellent videos on YouTube showing you how to repair flat roofs, they also have a helpful guide on their website:

 The National Federation of Roofing Contractors has a very helpful guide to flat roof construction: